net-tools/core/README.md

 Helpers   | EncodingHelper     | Encode/decode accented characters to/from html entities or remove any accented character Helpers   | FileHelper         | Guess the file type (image, video, etc...) or the Mime type of a file by looking at it's name
-Helpers   | ImagingHelper      | Resize an image to a given with and/or height (aspect ratio preserved) Helpers   | NetworkingHelper   | Construct JSON data with function calls ; add parameters to an url ; get relative folder (to webroot) for a file
+Helpers   | ImagingHelper      | Resize an image to a given with and/or height (aspect ratio preserved) Helpers   | NetworkingHelper   | Send XMLHttp response headers (no cache allowed) ; add parameters to an url ; get relative folder (to webroot) for a file ; get feedback about an file upload error code
 Helpers   | SecurityHelper     | Create tokens, token with an expiration delay, sanitize strings Helpers   | PdoHelper          | Provide convenient functions to make queries with PDO.
 Deals with foreign keys (database schema with foreign keys must be supplied within an array).
 Can be used as any Pdo instance, as PdoHelper is a subclass of PHP Pdo class.
 Containers| Pool               | Manage a pool of objects (refer to 'Pool' design pattern)